galiprandi/ch-github-user/README.md

 * `/context/FavoritesContext.tsx` – Favorites context
 * `/lib/githubApi.ts` – GitHub API utilities

-## Favorites
+## ⭐ Favorites

 * Favorites are managed in localStorage and are not persisted after refresh.
 * You can mark/unmark favorites from both the home and detail pages.

-## Notes on Cache (ISR)
+## 📝 Notes on Cache (ISR)

 * User detail and repositories pages use Incremental Static Regeneration (ISR), automatically regenerating each page every X seconds (`CACHE_DURATION`).
 * This improves performance and reduces load on the GitHub API.

-## Deploy
+## 🚀 Deploy

 You can deploy on Vercel, Netlify, etc. The project is compatible with serverless environments and supports environment variables.

-## Testing

-* The project is ready for testing with Vitest.
-* Test files are located next to the source code as `.test.ts`.

-Thank you for reviewing this project!
+🤝 Thank you for reviewing this project!
 If you have suggestions, issues, or feedback, feel free to open an issue or PR.